nfdi4plants/ARC-specification/ISA-XLSX.md

 - [`Top-level metadata sheets`](#top-level-metadata-sheets) for listing top-level metadata
 - [`Annotation Table sheets`](#annotation-table-sheets) for describing experimental workflows

-Sheets which do not follow any of these two formats are considerered additional payload and are ignored in this specification.
+Sheets which do not follow any of these two formats are considered additional payload and are ignored in this specification.

 All labels are case-sensitive: